Your specialist midwife screening coordinator is Mel Bullas

 Watch a video showing the screening tests available during pregnancy and for newborn babies:

-Further information about screening can be found in the Public Health England leaflet Screening tests for you and your baby.
-You will be given a copy of this leaflet by your community midwife.
-This is also available in other languages, click here to view these, an easy read version for people with learning disabilities, click here and MP3 audio files are available for people with sight loss, click here.
+Screening tests for you and your baby will be explained to you by your midwife when you see her for the first time.
+You will also be given information about them via a link on your mobile phone or as a leaflet if you prefer.
+This is also available in other languages, click here to view these.
+For an easy read version for people with learning disabilities, click here and for an MP3 audio file available for people with sight loss, click here.

-You don’t have to have any of the screening tests we offer, but it is important that you understand why they are being offered before you decide against them to make sure you are making a fully informed choice.
+You do not have to have any of the screening tests we offer, but it is important that you understand why they are being offered before you decide against them to make sure you are making a fully informed decision.

 The first blood test we offer will screen for: